pkkemp/homebridge-airmega/README.md

 ## Configuration

-Add the following to your homebridge config:
+Use the plugin [settings pane](https://www.npmjs.com/package/homebridge-config-ui-x) or add the following to your homebridge config:

 ```
 "platforms": [